Skip to main content

 Should I sell investments at a loss?

-If the investment no longer fits your strategy, selling at a loss creates a tax benefit.
-If you still believe in the investment, consider tax-loss harvesting: sell, buy a similar but not identical alternative, and harvest the tax loss while maintaining market exposure.
-Always consider wash sale rules.
+If the investment no longer fits your plan, selling captures a tax benefit.
+If you still like the investment thesis, consider tax-loss harvesting—sell, buy a similar but not identical alternative, and keep your market exposure while banking the tax deduction.
+Just watch out for wash sale rules.